CAS Advsign Tykeson Hall hero

 While we encourage you to explore the different majors offered at UO, there are several majors pre-health students tend to gravitate towards.
 These majors include: Human Physiology, Biology, Neuroscience, Psychology, Biochemistry, Chemistry, and Multidisciplinary Science.

-If you’re interested in various several science majors, the good news is that most start off the same – with chemistry and math!
-This means you will have some time to consider explore your options.
+If you’re interested in various science majors, the good news is that most start off the same – with chemistry and math!
+This means you will have some time to explore your options with your advisor during your first year.
 We encourage you to select a major you enjoy and can thrive in.

 Does UO have a nursing program?

 The University of Oregon does not offer a nursing program.
-If you want to major in nursing, you should consider other schools that offer nursing, either at the associate and bachelor’s level.
+If you want to major in nursing, you should consider other schools that offer nursing, either at the associate or bachelor’s level.
 However, completing nursing pre-requisites and a bachelor’s degree at UO will enable you to apply to Accelerated Bachelor of Science in Nursing programs (ABSN), Direct Entry Master of Science in Nursing programs (MSN), or Direct Entry Doctor of Nursing Practice programs (DNP).
-Please read our Pre-Nursing handout to learn more about the different pathways you can pursue to become a Registered Nurse or Nurse Practitioner.
+Please read through our Nursing 3-year Overview to learn more about the different pathways you can pursue to become a Registered Nurse or Nurse Practitioner.

 Does UO offer committee letters or letter packets for students applying to graduate programs?